 |Ahmet Ögüt, Pleasure Places of All Kinds, Yichang (2015) | Kow Galerie, Berlin|

-Argentina is the guess country in the 2017 edition.
+The guess country in the 2017 ARCO edition is Argentina.
 Argentina Plataforma/ARCO curated by Inés Katzenstein and supported by the Argentine Ministry of Culture and Buenos Aires' Contemporary Art Fair (arteBA) includes 12 galleries, 23 artists and an institutional stand.
-There is also a parallel programme throughout town curated by Sonia Becce.
-It includes the work of 60 artists from all disciplines and takes place throughout 17 iconic venues in Madrid.
-"An unprecedented display of contemporary Argentine art in Spain", says the commissioner.

 |Mariela Scafati, Montaje disonante de cuadros que no se corresponden | Galería Isla Flotante, Buenos Aires|